emory/inc-mm-v4/_posts/articles/2017-04-02-completely-mental-part-three.md

 For a **long** time, I had a project in OmniFocus called *The Marriage*.
 I added it *years* ago *(!)* and that project was where I shoved tasks and notes to Husband Me about conversations to have, or things related to improving our marriage.

 My wife and I can both point to the same day two years ago before our youngest child was born that was probably where our marriage, *as we knew it*, was unofficially over.
 I was relentlessly thrashing as I often did, craving a *feeling* and asking her for something she would **never** give me.
 We were right on the verge of another break-down and I had a moment where I felt like my marriage wasn't the only thing in jeopardy.
-I back-peddled entirely to end the conversation before it took the next logical step.
-I was mere moments away from ending it all in desperation, but instead I walked it back, resolved to find a way to get what I needed another way, and we began *treading water*.
+I was mere moments away from ending everything in desperation, but instead I walked it back, and resolved to find a way to get what I needed another way, and we began *treading water*.

 <div class="notice--warning">I would never be able to find what I needed another way because I was looking in the wrong place entirely, but I couldn't recognize or accept that yet.
 It's a hard lesson to learn that some of the things you feel that you most desperately need are things that can only come from yourself.</div>